Meet Mazie Ford. At 111.5 years old, she is the oldest resident in Broward County, and the second-oldest in Florida.

 “It keeps her interested.
 It keeps her mind active,” Johann said.
 “It gets her out with people so she’s not just confined to the apartment all the time.
 These things have kept her going, I hope it keeps me going.”

-Mazie and her 90-year-old daughter used to knit at least 50 hats a month..but they’ve slowed down a little.
-Now it’s anywhere from 25 to 35.
+Mazie and her 90-year-old daughter used to knit at least 50 hats a month ... but they’ve slowed down a little.
+Mazie said, she can't work as fast as she used to.